New wings for our next flights

 The all-important spacesuit will undergo a new round of tests at the beginning of 2019 at the home of our official partner, Zvezda, in Moscow.
 The tests will include checking that the various external connections that tether the spacesuit to the aircraft are reliable and resistant.
 With temperatures approaching -70 degrees in the stratosphere, the spacesuit is central to the survival of our pilot, any incident would have instantaneous and fatal results.

-SolarStratos visits the Electronica Trade Fair in Munich
+SolarStratos visit the Electronica Trade Fair in Munich

 SolarStratos recently spent a week at the Electronica Trade Fair in Munich, an international trade fair for electronic components, systems and applications.